 Certain articles of clothing are built for specific occasions.
 Some mysterious combination of tradition, expectation, and culture dictates which clothing is appropriate for a situation.
 Some subliminal instinct warns us to avoid wearing sweats to a job interview or a leather mini skirt to Sunday brunch with Grandma (at least, I really try to avoid this with my grandma).
 On the other hand, there are those rare garments that seem to fit every occasion.
-The fashion industry affectionately calls these garments ‘all-around’ or ‘transition’ pieces, and the Kalle Shirt & Shirtdress Pattern by Closet Case is the very definition.
+The fashion industry affectionately calls these garments ‘all-around’ or ‘transition’ pieces, and the Kalle Shirt & Shirtdress Pattern by Closet Core (formerly Closet Case) is the very definition.

 I can see myself wearing it with a nice pair of trousers to visit Grandma, but I could also rock it with the leather mini skirt later that night.
 The casual high-low style and fun crop in the front creates a look that you’ll want to show off anywhere you go!

 This pattern comes with three Views.
 We chose to make View A which includes: a cropped shirt with a band collar, a front placket which hides the buttons (with the exception of the top button), and an inverted pleat with a wide-faced hem.
 View B, inspired by a men’s style Oxford Shirt, is at tunic length, and View C is a cute shirt-dress with a high-low hem.
 Every View contains a curved yoke, kimono sleeves with arm cuffs, and a curved hem.
 Lucky for me, this pattern was true to my size in all aspects.
 Bonnie – after taking my measurements – was able to make the Size 4 with zero alterations, and don’t I look fabulous?